 Trip ideas and travel guides to exploring French Polynesia

-My favourite times to visit are May and September as both the peak season crowds and the worst of the wet season's rainfall is avoided.
-It is also worth coinciding a trip with the full moon; the islands are particularly enchanting at night when the illuminated moon's light catches the sparkling lagoons and inlets.
+The best times to visit are May and September as both the peak season crowds and the worst of the wet season's rainfall is avoided.
+It's also worth coinciding a trip with the full moon; the islands are particularly enchanting at night when the illuminated moon's light catches the sparkling lagoons and inlets.